Still 100% free, but some advanced features will be converted to premium add-ons in the future. More info in the support

-In the plugin settings you can set the default maximum width and height based on the dimensions of your particular template and those values will be filled in when you open the window.
+In the plugin settings you can set the default maximum video width and height based on the dimensions of your particular template and those values will be filled in when you open the window.
 If you generate thumbnails, the video display dimensions will be adjusted automatically to match the size and aspect ratio of the video file.
 You can make further adjustments if you want.
 There are options to always fill the width of the template or to always set videos to the maximum width setting regardless of their resolution.

 You can add subtitle and caption tracks by choosing properly formatted WebVTT files from the media library or entering a URL directly.
 Enter the two-letter language code and the label text that will be shown to users.
 Currently the Video.js and WordPress default players do not work with the "default" attribute but I will add the option to turn a text track on by default if that changes in the future.
 The WordPress default player does not differentiate between captions and subtitles, but Video.js will show a different icon depending on the selection.

-I highly recommend using Handbrake to make a file with H.264 video and AAC audio in an MP4 container.
-If you’re encoding with Handbrake make sure that “Web Optimized” is checked.
-Using Apple’s Compressor, the “Streaming” setting should be “Fast Start” (not Fast Start – Compressed Header).
+I highly recommend using Handbrake to make a file with H.264 video and AAC audio in an MP4 container before uploading.
+If you're encoding with Handbrake make sure that "Web Optimized" is checked.
+Using Apple's Compressor, the "Streaming" setting should be "Fast Start" (not Fast Start - Compressed Header).

 By default the plugin looks for FFMPEG in